About the Cheviot Branch

 In 1962, the current building, 3711 Robb Ave., was dedicated and opened to a grateful community.
 The Mid-Century Modern ranch design by architects Cellarius & Hilmer was all the rage and a welcome addition to the neighborhood.

-Staff preparing a book displayThe Library is temporarily closed for renovations, expected to reopen in 2025.
-Read about the plans for the reimagined branch library building on CHPL's Building the Next Generation Library page.
-The reimagined design honors the Mid-Century Modern elements while planning for future use.
+Staff preparing a book displayThe building received a refresh and reopened in May 2025.
+Read about renovation process on CHPL's Building the Next Generation Library page.
+The reimagined design honors the building's Mid-Century Modern elements while planning for future use.

 View more historic photos of the Cheviot Branch on CHPL's Digital Library.